Stanimirdim92/unnamed/README.md

 ### Unnamed CMS ###

 * Building a new CMS on top of Zend Framework 2.
 Why?
-Because I can and because the internet needs something better.
+Because I can, it's fun and because the internet needs something better.
 * Version 0.0.13
-* Huge thanks to (Abdul Malik Ikhsan)https://samsonasik.wordpress.com/ a.k.a (samsonasik)https://twitter.com/samsonasik?lang=en for being saw helpful and patient
+* Huge thanks to [Abdul Malik Ikhsan](https://samsonasik.wordpress.com/) a.k.a [samsonasik](https://twitter.com/samsonasik?lang=en) for being saw helpful and patient

 ### Requirements ###